(DISCLAIMER: WeBoost sent me a free WeBoost Drive 4G-X for this review. All opinions are my own.)

 You know the drill.
 You’re driving in your RV or campervan down a windy, dirt road, trying to find that awesome boondocking campsite.
 Then, your cellular data goes out.
 All the bars are gone.
 Now, you have zero, zilch, nada, right when you needed that signal the most.

-That’s why I was really excited to learn about something called a cell signal booster.
-A cell service booster uses a large outdoor antenna to wrangle distant cell signals and bring them straight to your phone or laptop.
+A cell booster for RV uses a large outdoor antenna to wrangle distant cell signals and bring them straight to your phone or laptop.
 An RVer I’d interviewed named Amber Baldwin of StoryChasing swears by her WeBoost.
 She said her phone went from no signal at all to streaming YouTube videos in a matter of minutes.

-That’s when I knew I needed to try a cell signal booster for myself.
+That’s when I knew I needed to try an RV cell phone booster for myself.

-So, how does a cell phone signal booster work?
+So, how does an RV cell phone booster work?

 Cell phone signal boosters use a three-part system to do this.
 First, the outdoor antenna is mounted on your vehicle’s roof.
 It’s usually an omnidirectional antenna that pulls signal from a 360-degree angle.
 It then sends this signal to an amplifier, also known as a signal repeater, for boosting.

-Once the signal is boosted using the amplifier, it’s then passed onto an inside antenna inside your RV or van, which rebroadcasts the signal to your phone or laptop.
+Once the signal is boosted using the amplifier, it’s then passed onto an inside antenna inside your RV or campervan, which rebroadcasts the signal to your phone or laptop.

 Now that I’ve tried a WeBoost cellular signal booster, I can’t imagine going back.

-How to set up a WeBoost cell signal booster
+How to set up the WeBoost cell booster for RV

-The WeBoost 4G-X comes in a small box with perfectly-labeled interior boxes.
-Each interior box has the step written on it, so you can easily figure out how to set the cell signal booster up.
+The WeBoost 4G-X RV cell phone booster comes in a small box with perfectly-labeled interior boxes.
+Each interior box has the step written on it, so you can easily figure out how to set the RV cell signal booster up.
 I usually hate figuring out how to set things up, but it was no problem with the WeBoost 4G-X.

 At first, I was worried I’d have to drill a hole in my campervan’s roof to use the WeBoost 4G-X cell signal booster.
 The outdoor antenna is usually mounted permanently on the roof of your rig.
 This is done either using an existing cable exit point, through an RV slide, or by drilling a new hole.
 I really didn’t want to drill a hole in my van to use the WeBoost, so I improvised.